-One of the ADA’s many websites published an article that was so insightful … it incited anger … imagine that?
+One of the ADA’s many websites published an article that was so insightful, it incited anger.

 The title of the article is “The Ups and Downs of Blood Glucose“.
-This was a simple, short and purely informational post showing how three hypothetical persons’ blood sugar readings might look … if they were hooked up to a Continuous Glucose Monitoring (CGM) device.
+This was a simple, short post showing how three hypothetical persons’ blood sugar readings might look … if they were hooked up to a Continuous Glucose Monitoring (CGM) device.

 Here’s the chart from the post below.

 This article including the graph disgusts me… why?

 I’ll start out with the good, this chart does one thing very well.
 It shows very clearly what a non-diabetics blood sugar would look like with little to no insulin resistance, the ‘No Diabetes” line.
 The three blips are for the high carb meals that spike blood sugars, but then come down into normal ranges.

 The rest of the chart and the article are BAD news for diabetics.

 At no point does the article claim that the “No Diabetes” line is achievable for diabetics nor does it state that the “No Diabetes” line is preferred.

 The chart and the article implies that the diabetes roller coaster of soaring highs and crashing lows is normal and to be expected.